pablomendezroyo/node-weather-app/README.md

  heroku create <aplication name>

- The output should two URLs, the first is the application endpoint and the second one
+ The output should two URLs, the first is the application endpoint and the second one .
+This will also create one more remote for the repository in heroku.

  2. Go to package.json and in scripts section add the command to run the application